MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/wac-tooling/wac-acr.md

 ![WAC-ACRNew](./media/WAC-ACRNew.png)

-Under **Create a new registry**, select the subscription you want to use to create a new registry.
-Select the Resource Group you want to allocate the registry.
+Under **Create a new registry**, select the subscription you want to use to create a new registry and the Resource Group you want to allocate the registry.
 Next, provide a registry name, location and SKU.
-More information on pricing and features on each SKU can be fund in the [ACR documentation](https://docs.microsoft.com/en-us/azure/container-registry/).
-Click Create to create the new registry.
-Once completed Windows Admin Center will inform if the operation completed sucessfully and you'll see the new registry listed.
+For more information on pricing and features on each SKU, see [ACR documentation](https://docs.microsoft.com/en-us/azure/container-registry/).
+Click **Create** to create the new registry.
+Once completed, Windows Admin Center will notify you if the operation is completed successfully, and then you'll see the new registry listed.

-Once registries and images are listed you can remove an existing image or pull it to the container host for local use.
-To pull an image, select the image you want to pull and click Pull Image:
+Once registries and images are listed, you can remove an existing image or pull it to the container host for local use.
+To pull an image, select the image you want to pull and click **Pull Image**:

 ![WAC-ACRPull](./media/WAC-ACRPull.png)

-Once the pull process completes, Windows Admin Center will notify you and the image will be available for use on the Images tab under Container Host.
+After the pull process completes, Windows Admin Center will notify you, and the image will be available for use on the **Images** tab under **Container host**.

-Finally, you can run a new Container based on an image hosted on ACR.
-To get started, select the image you want to run and click Run Instance:
+Finally, you can run a new container that's based on an image hosted on ACR.
+To get started, select the image you want to run and click **Run Instance**:

 ![WAC-ACRRun](./media/WAC-ACRRun.png)

-On the Run Instance menu, you need to provide a container name, which subscription to use, and the resource group and location you want to run this instance.
+Under **Run Instance**, you need to provide a container name, which subscription to use, and the resource group and location you want to run this instance.

-Next, you can provide the CPU and Memory allocation for this instance as well as the port you want to open, if needed.
-Click Create and Windows Admin Center wil send the command to Azure to run the instance.
-You can check the status of the container instance on the Azure Container Instance tab.
+Next, provide the CPU and memory allocation for this instance as well as the port you want to open, if needed.
+Click **Create** and Windows Admin Center sends the command to Azure to run the instance.
+You can check the status of the container instance on the **Azure Container Instance** tab.

 ## Next steps